10 of the Best Checking Accounts Around — and Why You Should Switch

 How do you choose where to do your banking?

-If you’re like a lot of people, you probably just picked the institution closest to your house and opened the cheapest account to maintain.
+If you’re like a lot of people, you probably just picked the institution closest to your house and went to opened an account that was cheapest to maintain.

 That’s good enough if you’re just looking for a place to store your money, but banking has gotten a lot better than that.
-If you’re not shopping around, you’re probably missing out on lots of benefits.
+If you’re not shopping around, you’re probably missing out on lots of benefits and services.

-Because of online banking and mobile apps, you don’t have to be tied to your local bank or credit union.
+Because of online banking and mobile apps, you don’t have to be tied to your local bank or credit union network.
 You’ve got options.

 So how do you choose?